 What happened to the shellmounds?

-Let’s take a look at the Emeryville Shellmound as an example of a larger trend.
+Let’s take a look at the Emeryville shellmound as an example of a larger trend.
 This shellmound was the biggest one recorded in the Bay Area, more than three stories high and 350 feet in diameter, Gould said.
-That’s larger than a football field.

-In the late 1800s, developers lobbed off the top of the shellmound to create a dance pavilion.
-At its base, they constructed an amusement park.
+In the late 1800s, developers sheared off the top to create a dance pavilion -- people were literally dancing on graves.
+At the base of the shellmound, they constructed an amusement park.
 Decades later the shellmound was leveled completely to make way for a paint factory.
-And in the early 2000s, this once-thriving native village became a thriving outdoor shopping center.
+And in the early 2000s, the site of this once-busy native village became a busy outdoor shopping center.

 But Gould emphasized that the shellmounds are still here, albeit underground.